alanmitchell/micropython-inputs/README.md

 After the Manager object is created, it automatically starts polling the input objects at the default rate of 480 Hz (a 2x or greater multiple of 60 Hz will help 60 Hz noise to be filtered on Analog lines).
 Each input is read and processed according to the type of input it is.

 At any time, the current values of all the inputs can be read by executing the `values()` method on the Manager object.
-The return object is a superset of a Python dictionary, also allowing access to values through attributes:
+The return object is a Python dictionary with the added feature that values can be read as attributes of the object:

 ```Python
 # get all of the current input values